klebgenomics/Kleborate/docs/source/index.rst

   * ``K_locus_missing_genes``  has been renamed ``K_Missing_expected_genes``
   * ``O_locus_missing_genes``  has been renamed ``O_Missing_expected_genes``
 * Provided new AMR genotyping report compatible with the `hAMRonization <https://github.com/pha4ge/hAMRonization/blob/master/schema/PHA4GE%20AMR%20Gene%20%26%20Variant%20Specification.csv>`_. standard developed by the Public Health Alliance for Genomic Epidemiology (PHA4GE).
+* Added a module for Ciprofloxacin resistance prediction
 * Added new modules for *Escherichia* species: pathotyping, subtyping of the LEE pathogenicity island, Clermontyping, typing of stx types using StxTyper, O:H serotyping using ECTyper, AMR typing using AMRFinderPlus